arduino/aws-s3-integration/README.md

 # Arduino AWS S3 CSV exporter

 This project provides a way to extract time series samples from Arduino cloud, publishing to a S3 destination bucket.
 Data are extracted at the given resolution via a scheduled Lambda function.
-Then samples are stored in CSV files and saved to S3.
+Samples are stored in CSV files and saved to S3.
 By default, data extraction is performed every hour (configurable), extracting samples aggregated at 5min resolution (configurable).
 Aggregation is performed as average over aggregation period.
 Non numeric values like strings are sampled at the given resolution.

 ## Architecture

-S3 exporter is based on a Go lambda function triggered by periodic event from EventBridge.
+S3 exporter is based on a GO Lambda function triggered by periodic event from EventBridge.
-Job is configured to extract samples for a 60min time window with the default resolution of 5min.
+Function is triggered at a fixed rate (by default, 1 hour), starting from the deployment time.
+Rate also define the time extraction window.
+So, with a 1 hour scheduling, one hour of data are extracted.
 One file is created per execution and contains all samples for selected things.
 Time series samples are exported at UTC timezone.
 By default, all Arduino things present in the account are exported: it is possible to filter them via [tags](#tag-filtering).